 Many of us want to find delicious, deep love after divorce, but it’s hard to know when you are truly ready to really find the “right one.”
 Dating after divorce can be weird and awkward.
 Most likely, it’s been a very long time since you’ve been on a first date, and dating as an adult, especially as a parent, can raise all sorts of fears and insecurities.

 All of that fear and anxiety could cause you to jump on the first train heading to your station (so to speak), but I want you to find long-lasting love.
 Unless you just want to play around in the shallow end for a while, in which case, see you next week.

-If you are going on dates or looking at dating websites and you find yourself overwhelmed or not sure who is right for you, take a break.
+If you are going on dates or looking at dating websites and you find yourself overwhelmed or unsure who is right for you, take a break.
 Learn what you like to do and what kind of lifestyle works best for you.
-Once you have a good idea of what makes you happy and how you want your life to be, THEN you are ready to start diving in to those profiles.
+Once you have a good idea of what makes you happy and how you want your life to be, THEN you are ready to start diving into those profiles.